-Poor home structuring and construction is seen in increased permeability to moisture due to badly constructed foundations, infiltration of moist air through porous walls
+- Poor home structuring and construction are seen in increased permeability to moisture due to badly constructed foundations, infiltration of moist air through porous walls.

 So how can we know that the home has excess indoor moisture as we do not have a 7th sense of some sort that can just detect it itself, hence some of the signs are: